Auseawesome/naturalnecessity/README.md

 ### The Point of It All

-Natural Philosophy aims to fix the lack of attention given to Minecraft's biomes.
+Natural Necessity aims to fix the lack of attention given to Minecraft's biomes.
 Take old biomes, some new ideas and gripes about how Minecraft biomes don't make sense within limited evolutionary constraints, and make something new out of them.
 Take all of these inspirations and transform old biomes into not necessarily new experiences, but at least visual delights.

 Jungle biomes are transformed into a bi-layered tropical rainforest, with noise-distributed bush clusters on the coarse dirt and podzol ground.
 Above you soars a canopy over 24 meters tall, with an understory just a few meters over your head.
 Sometimes you hack your way through with a trusty machete, and sometimes you can gaze through small gaps in the foliage to see the sun.